MOHOAzure/MOHOAzure.github.io/algo/binomialcoefficient/README.md

-# Dynamic programming

-- Binomial Coefficient
+# Binomial Coefficient
 - one-dimensional array: two-dimensional array wastes half of the space, and each 'row' is only used to store values once
 - Since the array type is int[], overflow may occur
 ```java
 class Playground {
     public static int bin(int n, int k){